Alexei Rykov: Family

 Rykov's wife, Nina Semyonova, née Marshak, was arrested in 1937.
 Yevgenia Ginzburg, who was also arrested in 1937, recorded being approached inside Butyrka prison by "a woman of about 55, with an expression of acute suffering on her face" who demanded: "Have they tried them yet?
 They've shot them, haven't they?"
 Ginzburg was told this was Rykov's wife, vainly seeking news of her husband.
 Nina Rykov was shot on 4 March 1938.

 Their daughter Natalya, born 1916, worked for the NKVD as a teacher until her father's arrest, when she was sent into administrative exile in Tomsk, where she was arrested on 1 March 1938 and sentenced to eight years in the gulag for 'anti-soviet agitation'.
 On completing her sentence in 1946, she was sentenced to five years exile in East Kazakhstan, but before that had expired, she was arrested again and exiled to the Yenisey region of Krasnoyarsk.
 In exile, she underwent two operations for cancer, could not work, and had to depend on her husband, Walter Perli (1907–1961), a former officer in the Estonian army, arrested during the Soviet occupation of Estonia in 1940, whom she married in exile in June 1949.
 Perli, who worked as an accountant, also financially supported Nina Rykova's elderly sister, Yelena Tolmacheva, until he was admitted to hospital with tuberculosis.
 She was released in September 1954, after 16 years prison and exile.

-Rehabilitation
+Rehabilitation and legacy

-The Soviet government annulled the verdict in 1988 and rehabilitated him during the perestroika.
+The Soviet government annulled the verdict in 1988 and posthumously rehabilitated him during the perestroika.
 Rykov was then reinstated in the Communist Party of the Soviet Union.

+Christian Science Monitor reporter William Henry Chamberlin met Rykov several times during the late 1920s and early 1930s, including on a trip of inspection to the famine zone of the Lower Volga region in the aftermath of the Great Famine of 1932–33.
+Chamberlin remembered Rykov as "perhaps the most humanly attractive figure in the Soviet leadership" and a lost opportunity for Russia:

+"His manner was simple, kindly, unaffected, what one might expect from a Russian provincial teacher or doctor.
+And I was rather struck by the expression of brooding sadness on his face; it was a reasonable guess that he felt more keenly than most men in the seats of power the contrast between the old revolutionary ideals and the hard realities of the present.
+It was one of the missed chances of Soviet history that Rykov and his considerable following in the Communist Party, those who believed in a milder approach to the peasants, could not have found support in the top leadership of the Red Army for a coup that would have eliminated Stalin during the grim years, 1929–33, when there was enough popular discontent with the sharply deteriorating situation with food and manufactured goods to have made such a move psychologically feasible."